SmartGridready/SGrPython/README.md

+# INDEX

+1) How to use
+2) Directory structure
+3) Pip installation for developers

+# 1) How to use

+- For the xsdata documentation and the library documentation please go to sgr_library folder in this directory.
+There you will find the specific the documentation.
+- For EXAMPLES on how to use the library, you will also find them in the sgr_library file, as 'examples'.

-# Directory
+# 2) Directory

 - sgr_library: Is the folder which will be installed with the pip install command.
+In there

 - xml_files: Contains sample xml files for users to modify or use as example.